gimme1dollar/consistent-semi-sup/README.md

 # POSTECH CSED538 Group12 Project

 ## Preparation
-First of all, I highly recommend you to use "virtualenv" or "anaconda" for managing python libraries.
+First of all, I highly recommend you to use "virtualenv" or "anaconda" for managing python libraries in Ubuntu/Mac.

 After making your own private python environment using whatever, Please install needed python packages by following : pip install -r requirements.txt

 You have to install proper pytorch with your own gpu version;

 ## Dataset
-### We use DL20, which have 20 classes.
+### We use DL20, which has 20 classes.
 You have to make following dataset hierarchy:

 ---